 This feeling of mutuality and openness is something that makes one-on-ones unique.
 It creates a space that is ideal for exchanging, sharing, and moving ideas.

-One-on-ones develop leadership qualities
+Develop leadership qualities

 Aside from simply easing communication, one-on-ones allow team members to teach their supervisors something new.
-Like workplace mentorship programs, information in 1:1 meetings is shared in a way that promotes horizontal communication and benefits everyone in the long term.
+Like workplace mentorship programmes, information in 1:1 meetings is shared in a way that promotes horizontal communication and benefits everyone in the long term.

 One-on-ones definitely pay off at the end of the day.
 Groves points out that 1.5 hours spent in a one-on-one meeting can enhance the quality of 80 hours of work.
 Having a clear outline before the meeting begins can ensure that this hour and a half is spent in the best way possible.